Wenfeng-GAO/CLRS/README.md

-CLRS
+Introduction to Algorithms
 ====

-This is the code realizations of the Introduction To Algorithms 3rd Edition by CLRS.
+This is the code realizations of the Introduction to Algorithms 3rd Edition by CLRS.
 ===

 I am a biginner in algorithms, this is my answers to the text book exercises mainly.